Tommy Norment: Tourism

 In arguably the largest overhaul of Virginia's economic development structure in history, Senator Norment introduced and passed the Virginia Growth and Opportunity Act (SB449) which established the Virginia Growth and Opportunity Fund and the board to administer that fund specifically for regional economic and workforce development projects.
 The bill provides for regional councils to be established across the Commonwealth, consisting of representatives of government and the business and education communities.
 The councils submit applications to the GO Virginia Board for collaborative projects in their regions that enhance private-sector growth, competitiveness, and workforce development.
 A portion of the grant funds were slated to be awarded on a population-basis and a portion on a competitive basis.
 GO Virginia, as it is called, totally revitalized the way Virginia collaborated with private companies to grow the economy and it has proved successful as Virginia has been named the best state for business by CNBC on numerous occasions since the enactment of the Virginia Growth and Opportunity Act.

 In 2018, Senator Norment introduced legislation (SB942) that significantly increased the amount of funding available for advertising and marketing the Historic Triangle as a tourist destination through the creation of a Historic Triangle sales and use tax.
 All of these tourism and marketing initiatives spearheaded by Senator Norment contribute, in turn, to the revenue available to Historic Triangle localities.
 According to the Virginian Pilot, in 2022 alone, tourism marketing efforts in the Historic Triangle region brought in $832 million in additional revenue that can be used to offset the tax burden on local residents or to improve schools, roads, law enforcement, or other public works and services historic triangle localities make available to their citizens.
-To prevent an undue burden on local taxpayers, the bill also required localities to repeal recent ordinances raising the local transient occupancy, food and beverage, and admission taxes.
+The bill also required localities to repeal recent ordinances raising the local transient occupancy, food and beverage, and admission taxes.